A row has broken out over a new government safety video which campaigners have described as victim blaming.

 Broadcaster Jeremy Vine is among those who have taken to social media after seeing the Department for Transport clip, describing it as bad advice.

-Mr Vine described it as bad advice.
-Others argue it should be drivers who are urged to look out for the cyclists.
+Others argue drivers should be urged to look out for other road users.

 "The THINK! road safety campaign is aimed at cyclists, motorists and HGV drivers, and they all have a role to play in improving safety.”